uk-gov-mirror/DFE-Digital.get-help-with-remote-education-cms/README.md

 On Mac OS, [Docker Desktop / Docker for Mac](https://docs.docker.com/docker-for-mac/install/) will need to be installed first and running

-Setup a `.env` file to hold environment variables and fill in the missing values (do not commit this file)
+Setup a `.env` file to hold environment variables

-`cp .env.example .env`
+(do not commit this file)

-add development database to .env: govuk_rails_boilerplate_development
+`cp .env.local.example .env`

 ### To run the application locally with docker: